Foxfire342/osticket-prereqs/README.md

 <img src="https://i.imgur.com/CynK0ed.png" height="80%" width="80%" alt="Enable Extensions PartOne"/>
 </p>
 <p>
-Next restart IIS and then inside of IIS go to sites, then select "default website" and then select OsTicket and click "Browse *:80" on the right.
+Next restart IIS and then inside of IIS go to sites, then select "default website" and then select osTicket and click "Browse *:80" on the right.
 You should get the screen above and you will notice some extensions haven't been enabled yet.
 In order to use all of the features in OsTicket we have a few more extensions to enable (minus APCu and Zend OPcache extensions).
 </p>